getlago/lago-docs/docs/guide/02_self-hosting/docker.md

 docker-compose up
 ```

 You can now open your browser and go to [http://localhost](http://localhost) to connect to the application.
 Lago's API is exposed at [http://localhost:3000](http://localhost:3000).

+## Find your API Key
-You can find your API Key in the application under `Developers > API Keys`.
+Your API Key can be found directly in the UI:
+1. Access the **Developer** section from the sidebar;
+2. The first tab of this section is related to your **API keys**; and
+3. Click the **Copy** button to copy it to clipboard.

 ## Configuration